Tranquillity Base > mChapters > User Guide

 control (⌃) + option (⌥) + →Go forward 0.5 seconds (Default)

-KNormal speed
+KNormal playback speed

 MReverse play